CONNECT WITH US:

 • "Tom and Mary are coming for lunch tomorrow.
 They called to confirm."

 • "I am spending my holidays in Australia this summer.
-I have already booked my flight."
+I've booked my flight."

 Try an exercise